jeonghoonkang/BerePi/apps/gio/readme.md

 #### installation
   - git clone git://git.drogon.net/wiringPi
   - and ./build
-  - compile option needs -lwiringPi >> see the wiringPi/Makefile
+  - compile option needs -lwiringPi
+  - see in the ../wiringPi/Makefile